MicrosoftDocs/fabric-docs/docs/cicd/git-integration/partial-update.md

 Your workspace now contains the following items

 * The item or items updated before the failure.
-These are identical to the items in git, but the metadata isn't updated.
-These items have a git status of *synced* but with a triangle warning.
+These items are identical to the items in git, but the metadata isn't updated.
+They have a git status of *synced* but with a triangle warning.
 * The item that failed.
 This item has a git status of *Update required*.
 * Possibly, items that weren't updated yet when the item failed.
-These aren't updated at all and have a git status of *I don't know!*.
+These items aren't updated at all and have a git status of *I don't know!*.

 The status bar at the bottom of the screen that shows the latest sync status is red and indicated the partially synced status.